danbev/learning-ai/notes/ggml.md

         }
     }
 ```
-This will start with `node_2` (I'd forgotten to set a name for the multiplication operation
+This will start with `mul`.
-node but will update this shortly).
 And notice that we are passing in the `zero_table` to
 `ggml_compute_backward`.
+Now, recall that we are currently in `ggml_build_backward_expand`
+and I was not expecting to see a compute function call here.
 Lets take a look at this function:
 ```c
 static void ggml_compute_backward(struct ggml_context * ctx, struct ggml_tensor * tensor,
     struct ggml_hash_set * zero_table) {